 Acrosync integrates a file system monitor that can detect file changes.
-Using the 'continuous upload' mode, new or modified files will be automatically and almost instantly uploaded to the rsync server.
+Using the automatic upload mode, new or modified files will be automatically and almost instantly uploaded to the rsync server.
 File deletions can also be automatically propagated to the server if the 'propagate deletions' option is selected.

 If you currently rely on Dropbox to automatically sync file changes from one computer to another, you should switch to Acrosync, which has no limits on storage and costs a low one-time license fee (after 15 day free fully functional trial).

 When this option is selected, Acrosync is capable of creating space-efficient incremental hourly backups on the server, taking advantage of the '--link-dest' option provided by rsync.
 This essentially turns any Mac/Linux/NAS into a Time Machine style backup server, without installing server software and at no extra cost.

 When run as administrator, Acrosync can invoke the Volume Shadow Copy service prior to opening files.
 This way, files locked by other processes can still be uploaded, guaranteeing consistent backups on the server.